 Obesity, insulin resistance, and type 2 diabetes mellitus are increasing and are powerful risk factors for IHD.
 With urbanization in countries with emerging economies and a growing middle class, elements of the energy-rich Western diet are being adopted.
 As a result, the prevalence of risk factors for and of IHD itself are both increasing rapidly in those regions such that a majority of the global burden of IHD occurs there.
 Population subgroups that appear to be particularly affected are men in South Asian countries, especially India and the Middle East.
 In light of the projection of large increases in IHD throughout the world, IHD is likely to become the most common cause of death worldwide by 2020.

 Central to an understanding of the pathophysiology of myocardial ischemia is the concept of myocardial supply and demand.
 In normal conditions, for any given level of a demand for oxygen, the myocardium will control the supply of oxygen-rich blood to prevent underperfusion of myocytes and the subsequent development of ischemia and infarction.
 The major determinants of myocardial oxygen demand (MVO2) are heart rate, myocardial contractility, and myocardial wall tension (stress).
-An adequate supply of oxygen to the myocardium requires a satisfactory level of oxygen-carrying capacity of the blood (determined by the inspired level of oxygen, pulmonary function, and hemoglobin concentration and function) and an adequate level of coronary ...
+An adequate supply of oxygen to the myocardium requires a satisfactory level of oxygen-carrying capacity of the blood (determined by the inspired level of oxygen, pulmonary function, and hemoglobin concentration and function) and an adequate level of coronary blood ...